 MCP amino-acid composition predicts capsid architecture with 74% accuracy.
-The random forest model (MCP2T-RF) trained using the MCP/T library (n = 494 out of 617 in a 80/20 split) successfully identified 88% of the structures as either icosahedral or elongated (Figure 6a).
-The accuracy strongly depends on the specific T-number (Figure 6b).
-For T=4, 12, 16, 19, and 31 the accuracy was above 80%.
-For T=9.33 and 21.33, the accuracy was below 50%.
-The rest of T-numbers were predicted near the average accuracy of 74%.
-The most frequent architectures yielded 80% (T=7), 82% (T=9), and 86% (T=19) accuracy (see SI-6 for further details on the T-number confusion matrix).
-The most relevant amino-acid sequence features classifying the T-number were amino-acid length (l) and frequency of glycine (G), threonine (T), cysteine (C), and histidine (H) (Figure SI-3).
+The random forest model (MCP2T-RF) trained using the MCP/T library (n = 508 out of 635 in a 80/20 split) successfully identified on average 95.2% ± 2.2% of icosahedral structures as icosahedral, and 53.4% ± 9.6% of the elongated structures as elongated.
+(Figure 6a).
+The accuracy varied across T-numbers (Figure 6b).
+For T=, 7, 16-17.33, and 19, the accuracy was above 80%, while for T=4, the accuracy was just below 50%.
+The average accuracy was 74%. (see Supplementary Figure S4 for further details on the T-number confusion matrix).
+The most relevant amino acid sequence features classifying the T-number were the amino acid length (len) and frequencies of glycine (G), alanine (A), and phenylalanine (F) (Supplementary Figure S5).

+To obtain further insight about the random forest model, the amino acid sequence features were investigated for the three large clades identified in the phylogenetic analysis.
+Clade 1 and clade 3 displayed, respectively, three and two amino acid sequence features in their MCPs that departed significantly from the average features in the MCP/T library (Supplementary Table S2).
+Clade 1 (characterized by T=19 capsid structures) displayed MCP sequences with a larger average number of amino acids (498 versus 391), average glycine enrichment (9.6% of the sequence versus 7.8%), and average impoverishment of leucine (6.4% of the sequence versus 7.9%).
+Clade 3’s MCPs (characterized by elongated structures near T=9 architectures) were on average enriched in tryptophan (1.5% of the sequence versus 0.9%) and impoverished in tyrosine (2.0% of the sequence versus 3.0%).

 The accuracy of the model was investigated as a function of the size of the training data set.
 This identified a logarithmic increase of accuracy with the training size (R2 = 0.996, Figure 6c).
-The accuracy model predicts that reaching a 90% accuracy would require a training set of 2,097, that is, a library of 2,621 major capsids proteins and putative capsid architectures.
+The accuracy model predicts that reaching a 90% accuracy would require a training set of 2,330, that is, a library of 2,588 major capsids proteins and putative capsid architectures.

-The training time of the random forest model increased linearly with the size of the training data set (slope = 2 milliseconds/datum, R2 = 1.00, Figure SI-7a).
-Training the random forest model with a training set of size 2,000 (predicted to be 90%) accurate would take about 20 seconds.
+The training time of the random forest model increased linearly with the size of the training data set (slope = 2 milliseconds/datum, R2 = 1.00, Supplementary Figure S6a).
+Training the random forest model with a training set of size 2,330 (predicted to be 90% accurate) would take about 20 seconds.
 The increase in training time was about two times less costly than for the similarity model (slope = 4 milliseconds/datum, R2 = 1.00, Figure SI-7a).
 In the random forest model, a single prediction was independent of the training size, approximately 1 millisecond for a single search (Figure SI-7b).
-For the similarity model, the search time was faster for small training sizes, but it increased quadratically with the training size, that is, O(n2) (Figure SI-7b).
+For the similarity model, the search time was faster for small training sizes, but it increased quadratically with the training size, that is, O(n2) (Supplementary Figure S6b).
 The crossover time-search was around training size sets of size 10,000, with a search time on the order of 1 millisecond.
 Therefore, the random forest model provided a scalable approach.